Oire/Iridium-php/README.md

 You may store some sensitive data in the additional information for the token such as old and new e-mail address and similar things.
 **Note**!
 Do **not** store plain-text passwords in this property, it can be decrypted!
 Passwords must not be decryptable, they must be hashed instead.
 If you need to handle passwords, use the Password class, it is suitable for proper password hashing (see above).
 You may store password hashes in this property, though.
 If your additional info contains sensitive data, you can encrypt it.
-To do this, you first need to have an Iridium symmetric key created with the Crypt class:
+To do this, you first need to have an Iridium symmetric key (see above):

 ```php
 use Oire\Iridium\Key\SymmetricKey;